MILL HOUSE

 Richard Grist, 304-645-7674

-The 178-acre property is blessed with incredibly abundant natural resources, a wealth of water, thriving wildlife, and both mountain and valley habitats.
+The Mill House is distinguished by its unique blend of highly desirable characteristics that are difficult to find together in one property and rarely available for purchase.
+The 178 acre property is blessed with incredibly abundant natural resources, a wealth of water, thriving wildlife, and both mountain and valley habitats.
 It features a stunningly diverse and balanced landscape that is wild and scenic, yet accessible and usable.
-Mill House offers immediate enjoyment and is ready for a smooth transition to the next legacy of ownership.
+The Mill House offers immediate enjoyment and is ready for a smooth transition to the next legacy of ownership.

 THE HISTORY OF MILL HOUSE